MahinMuhammad/PressPilot/README.md

     <li>Search news with keyword</li>
     <li>Allows user to signin or signup using firebase Auth.</li>
     <li>Stores user data using Firestore.</li>
+    <li>Stores user login data if remember me is on using UserDefault.</li>
     <li>Displays news based on specific language or country (after signup only)</li>
     <li>Toggle dark mode option in app settings.</li>
     <li>Navigates the user to the web view page of a news link when tapped on a headline</li>